monopoly21/PODOnChain/README.md

 ## Next steps

 - Swap the cookie/header auth stub in `lib/thirdweb.ts` with official thirdweb Auth (SIWE).
-- Optionally run the Lit geo-proof fully client-side if you want to avoid proxying through the Next.js API.
+- Extend the geofence checks with your preferred location oracle or proof service if you need stronger guarantees.
 - (v2) Add uAgents + ASI:One chat tools using the same REST APIs (`/api/me/...`).

-The current repo is ready for hackathon demos: CSV ingestion, wallet-scoped data, dashboards, courier Lit flow (stubbed), and contracts ready to deploy.
+The current repo is ready for hackathon demos: CSV ingestion, wallet-scoped data, dashboards, courier flow with geofence checks, and contracts ready to deploy.